 The essence of account management is, of course, motion.
 That account is being moved forward toward the next deal, the next close.

-Such motion is divided up into clear steps.
+Thus, we divide such motion up into clear steps.
 Broadly, these would be the steps of your company’s sales process – that precise series of steps that take an opportunity (account) from leadLead Lead refers to a prospect or potential customer (who can be an individual or organization) that exhibits interest in your service or product; or any additional information about such entity. all the way to close.
-Ideally, account management software would have your company’s sales process expressed visually in the pipelinePipeline Sales pipelineis a visual representation of the stage prospects are in the sales process. form, showing where all deals stand in which stages.
+Ideally, account management software would have your company’s sales process expressed visually in the pipelinePipeline Sales pipelineis a visual representation of the stage prospects are in the sales process. form.
+This will show where all deals stand in which stages.

 Within each sales process stage, there are various activities and tasks which must be performed to move that opportunity through that stage and into the next.
 Such tasks and activities are often written up or recorded as best practices for a sales organizationOrganization Organization is a cohesive group of people working together and formally bound by a shared identity (e.g., one team, company, club, etc.) and a common purpose (e.g., business growth, athletic victory, etc.)..